If you are looking for a way to make money without investing too much time and money upfront, consider options trading.

 It is also important to avoid trading too large.

-Winning almost every trade can provide a false sense of security, causing people to sell too many contracts.
+Winning almost every trade can provide a false sense of security, causing people to trade too many contracts.

 Without a safety net in place, these traders can run out of buying power when the market corrects and be forced to close their positions for a loss.